 I know lots of people are looking for poems for Mother’s Day, so I’ve been on a search to post as many as I can find.
 Here’s a sweet one by George Cooper (1838-1927) called Only One Mother.
 Some people use just the second verse…

 But only one mother the wide world over.

 Here are some other posts about Mother’s Day, including other poems:

-This artilce was posted on Tuesday, May 6th, 2008 at 12:50 pm and is filed under Canada, Countries & Cultures, England, English, George Cooper, Great Britain, Holidays Around the World, Languages, Mother's Day Poems, Mothers Day, Only One Mother, Poems, Poetry, Poets, USA.
+This article was posted on Tuesday, May 6th, 2008 at 12:50 pm and is filed under Canada, Countries & Cultures, England, English, George Cooper, Holidays Around the World, Languages, Mother's Day Poems, Mothers Day, Only One Mother, Poems, Poetry, Poets, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.